ewarman/ewarman.github.io/_posts/2017-09-09-how-to-get-a-job-at-ghc.md

 ---
 title: How to Get a Job at GHC
 layout: post
-image: ghc_keynote.jpg
+image: /assets/img/ghc_keynote.jpg
-description: "Career fair tips and tricks from a veteran job seeker"
+description: "A couple of tips and tricks from a veteran job seeker"
 comments: true
 categories: career
 ---